WeSearch

 ⚡ TL;DR · AI summary

 Kavone Horton, a 28-year-old with a history of gang involvement and prior arrests, is accused of fatally shooting Abdul Saleh, a 28-year-old deli worker and father of two, during a fight outside Sal’s Deli and Grocery in Manhattan's East Village.
-Horton, known locally as a neighborhood bully, had been previously arrested in a 2016 federal gang takedown but returned to allegedly harass the deli staff repeatedly.
-Saleh had expressed fears about his safety amid repeated incidents involving Horton, who was charged with murder, manslaughter, and weapons possession.
-The incident has reignited concerns about community safety and law enforcement responsiveness in the area.
+Horton, known locally as a neighborhood 'tough guy,' had been previously arrested in a 2016 federal gang takedown and had multiple prior complaints filed against him by deli workers.
+Saleh had expressed fears about safety in the area, and Horton now faces charges including murder, manslaughter, and weapons possession.

 Key facts